 - What's new in Microsoft Defender for Identity

-- What's new in Microsoft Cloud App Security
+- What's new in Microsoft Defender for Cloud Apps

 - (Preview) The application governance add-on feature to Defender for Cloud Apps is now available in Microsoft 365 Defender.
 App governance provides a security and policy management capability designed for OAuth-enabled apps that access Microsoft 365 data through Microsoft Graph APIs.
 App governance delivers full visibility, remediation, and governance into how these apps and their users access, use, and share your sensitive data stored in Microsoft 365 through actionable insights and automated policy alerts and actions.
 Learn more about application governance.